Pricking Iron Two Teeth (mm)

 November Pre-orders have closed.
 Check back again in January or sign up below for notifications for the next run of these fantastic made-to-order tools.
 Sign up on our alert list below to get an early update when we open the next pre-orders.

-Pre-orders that were placed before November 10th will arrive in our next shipment in December.
+Pre-orders that were placed before November 10th arrived in our last shipment in December and have shipped.

 The award winning tool company, Doldokki has been innovating and modernizing tool designs in Korea since 2007.
 Founded by an automotive designer, they quickly established a reputation for high quality, beautiful tools.